|You can||Before H.S.||During H.S.||After H.S.||Resources||FAQs||Blog|

 However, if a student earns a fail in a course, the fail earns “0” letter points and the quality points for the course are “0.”
 When you calculate the GPA in this case, you add all quality points for the year, then divide by total credits including the failed credit.
 This failed credit negatively impacts the GPA.

 We suggest using pass/fail grades sparingly, if at all.

 Wrapping it up

 Calculating a GPA is not difficult, but it is easy to make a mistake.
 Ask someone to verify your GPA calculations.
 If you are a member of HSLDA, we would be happy to calculate your student’s GPA for you, or verify your calculations.
 For your convenience, this chart provides a good summary of GPA calculations.

 We hope we’ve taken some of the mystery and intimidation out of GPA calculations!
-For your convenience, you may want to consider purchasing HSLDA’s Fast Transcript service that automatically calculates the GPA.
-Or, simply use one of the free blank transcript templates and use the directions in this newsletter to crank out your own GPA.
+Use one of the free blank transcript templates and use the directions in this newsletter to crank out your own GPA.

 Join us next month as we offer encouragement to keep on going straight through to your teen’s high school graduation with confidence and enthusiasm!

 As we celebrate Memorial Day at the end of this month, we thank all of our military families for the sacrifices you make each and every day to protect our freedoms.
 You have our sincere appreciation.